michalQb/linux-olek/Documentation/networking/statistics.rst

 Retrieving ethtool statistics is a multi-syscall process, drivers are advised to keep the number of statistics constant to avoid race conditions with user space trying to read them.

+It is up to the developers whether to implement XDP statistics or not due to possible performance hits.
+If so, it is encouraged to export it using generic XDP statistics infrastructure, not driver-defined Ethtool stats.
+It can be achieve by implementing `.ndo_get_xdp_stats` and, optionally but preferred, `.ndo_get_xdp_stats_nch`.
+There are several common helper structures and functions in `include/net/xdp.h` to make this simpler and keep the code compact.

 Statistics must persist across routine operations like bringing the interface down and up.